By TED LIPIEN

 As a former diplomat, Broel-Plater knew international politics and also had work experience as a journalist.
 In March 1943, his supervisor, Casting Director Ruth Ellis, gave him a “Very Good” rating.
 In submitting a request for a “rapid promotion” for him in August 1943, Ruth Ellis, who was his immediate supervisor, wrote: “Since Mr. Plater has been with OWI (November 1942) he has done consistently good work and has learned our special short wave techniques.”
 She added that “Mr. Plater’s Polish is excellent and he has been most cooperative.”

-According to Broel-Plater, prior to his resignation, the OWI office in Washington warned him not to pick a fight with the VOA director over VOA’s pro-Soviet programming.
-A representative of the Washington office came to New York to talk to Broel-Plater.
-He invited him to lunch at a restaurant and in a short conversation asked him whether he intends to have a fight with the president of the United States and the Voice of America director.
-Despite such a veiled threat, Broel-Plater in his own ways tried to struggle with the U.S. government’s radio station’s intensifying pro-Soviet propaganda.
+Shortly before his death, Broel-Plater told a Polish-American journalist, who interviewed him in 2000, that while he worked as a Voice of America announcer in New York, a representative of the Washington office came to see him to discourage him from criticizing VOA broadcasts supporting Soviet propaganda.
+The Office of War Information manager invited him to lunch at a restaurant and in a short conversation asked him whether he intends to have a fight with the President of the United States and the Voice of America Director.
+Even after being warned, Broel-Plater tried to struggle with the U.S. government’s radio station’s intensifying pro-Soviet propaganda by pointing out lies in official Soviet statements and complaining to his supervisors.
 As a result, working conditions were made worse for him.
 He was allowed only to work at night and limited to only announcing the program.
 10

 Incidentally and not related to Raquello’s Voice of America career, VOA’s early love affair with Stalin has been covered-up for decades as an embarrassment to the organization which later countered Soviet propaganda during the Cold War.
 VOA’s silence and promotion of an alternative but largely false narrative of early commitment to truthful reporting have been even more successful than the Soviet coverup of the Katyn massacre.
 11